The Human Element

 After relating her version of events, the night wind blows open the door of the hut to reveal a springtime sunset.
 It’s here that Siegmund and Sieglinde discover each other, with Wagner’s heavenly music providing the perfect lyrical backdrop.
 They realize, after much back and forth, that they are indeed related (and become illicit lovers forthwith — ouch!).
 Oh, and one more thing: coincidentally, Wotan had earlier in the saga passed by a clearing and shoved a hefty sword into a tree trunk, challenging all comers to pull it out (Excalibur anyone?).
 Only the strongest of mortal men can draw this sword and make good use of it.
 And around this specific tree trunk, Hunding had built his home.
 How convenient is that!?!

-With a triumphant shout, Siegmund draws the sword, repeating the name “Notung” as he does (and inspiring countless Freudian interpretations to boot).
+With a triumphant shout, Siegmund draws the sword from the tree, repeating the name “Notung” as he does (and inspiring countless Freudian interpretations to boot).
 We can thank French director Patrice Chéreau for introducing a bit of “spice” into this scene.
 It was during the 1976 Centenary Ring production at Bayreuth that he instructed his Siegmund and Sieglinde to grab hold of each other and throw themselves lustfully onto the ground for a little “fun and frolic.”
 From such an impulsive act, an institution was born.

-At the Met Opera, the part of Siegmund was taken by Australian tenor Stuart Skelton, whose Tristan and Otello I have previously reviewed.
+At the Met, the part of Siegmund was taken by Australian tenor Stuart Skelton, whose Tristan and Otello I have previously reviewed.
 Having fully recovered from the flu, Skelton was in his natural element in Wagner, his baritone-like instrument showing a deep and abiding commitment to making audiences sympathize with his character.
 He invested the role with a large, powerful Heldentenor that encompassed the full range and weight needed to bring this brooding portrayal off.
 He also displayed tremendous breath control on the long-held passages called for in this act — especially the repeated cries of “Wälse, Wälse!”
 His Spring Song was expertly articulated.

-After a nearly disastrous series of appearances in Verdi’s Otello, Skelton bounced back with vigor and zest, favoring listeners with an emotional stream of raw passion not heard in many a Met season.
+After a nearly disastrous series of appearances in Verdi’s Otello, Skelton bounced back with vigor, favoring listeners with an emotional stream of raw passion not heard in many a Met season.
 No wonder audiences fell in love with this character!
 He was ably partnered by Dutch soprano Eva-Maria Westbroek as Sieglinde, who turned in a daunting, breathlessly sublime performance.
 Her extended scenes with brother Siegmund felt convincing and lived in the moment, proving once and for all that Wagner was absolutely on the right track when he wrote this scenario.

 Not to be outdone, the talented German basso Günther Groissböck returned to the Ring as a steely voiced yet brutally honest Hunding.
 He refused to bow to convention by making Hunding the all-purpose villain of the piece.
 He’s more a victim of circumstance, and the bass conveyed that aspect with his solidly vocalized interpretation of the wronged husband’s dilemma.